 Yesterday was such a nice day that it warranted a long walk.
-This time, the long walk took me out to Sunset Park, Brooklyn.
-Known as Chinatown Brooklyn, it’s got blocks and blocks of bakeries, grocery stores and odd mini-markets consist of 50% diapers/baby formula and 50% cooking ingredients.
+This time the long walk took me out to Sunset Park.
+Brooklyn’s Chinatown is basically bakeries, grocery stores and odd mini-markets consisting of 50% diapers/baby formula and 50% cooking ingredients.

 For this particular adventure, I wanted to check out some dumplings which were rumored to be both good and cheap compared with Manhattan.
 Crossing over to 8th avenue and 40th street, the neighborhood changes.
 Store signs are in both English and Chinese characters.
 It wasn’t long before I hit the wonderfully named Great Taste Dumpling.
 The first good sign: Chinese people were eating in the modest establishment.
 The second good sign: they sell 8 types of dumplings.
 Third good sign: The prices for dumplings were all $3 or less.
 It smelled amazing inside.